macloo/python-adv-web-apps/docs/_build/html/_sources/scraping.rst.txt

 Next steps
 ----------

-`In the next chapter <scraping2.html>`_, we’ll look at how to handle common web scraping projects with BeautifulSoup, and Requests.
+`In the next chapter <scraping2.html>`_, we’ll look at how to handle common web scraping projects with BeautifulSoup and Requests.

 .